 This guide exists to help Walsh faculty and scholars with the publication and dissemination of their work.

-Update Your Publications Page by submitting a quick form
+Update Your Website Publications Page

 Have you received an invitation to publish in a particular journal that you are unfamiliar with?
 Read this first!

 Journal quality is not soley determined by impact factor and number of times cited.
 Those numbers can be gamed and as large multinational publishers start purchasing open access journals the waters have become really murky.
 The investigative article Who's Afraid of Peer Review explains in more detail.